tc39/proposal-smart-pipelines/readme.md

 ### Inner functions
 <details>
-<summary>Both the antecedent and the body of a pipeline may contain nested inner
+<summary>Both the head and the body of a pipeline may contain nested inner
 functions.</summary>

 The lines in each of the following rows are equivalent.